quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Sending and Receiving Data

-Once a stream is created, endpoints may use the stream to send and receive data.
+Endpoints uses streams to send and receive data.
+Endpoints send STREAM frames, which encapsulate data for a stream.
+STREAM frames carry a flag that can be used to signal the end of a stream.

-Each endpoint may send a series of STREAM frames encapsulating data on a stream until the stream is terminated in that direction.
-Streams are an ordered byte-stream abstraction, and they have no other structure within them.
-STREAM frame boundaries are not expected to be preserved in retransmissions from the sender or during delivery to the application at the receiver.
+Streams are an ordered byte-stream abstraction with no other structure that is visible to QUIC.
+STREAM frame boundaries are not expected to preserved when data is transmitted, when data is retransmitted after packet loss, or when data is delivered to the application at the receiver.

 When new data is to be sent on a stream, a sender MUST set the encapsulating STREAM frame's offset field to the stream offset of the first byte of this new